SEO · Review structured data

 Claim Myth or fact Why

-Adding aggregateRating schema to my homepage will show stars under my Google listing Myth Google excludes self-serving business review markup from rich results since 2019
+Any homemade aggregateRating on my homepage will force stars under my Google listing Myth Google tightened self-serving review rich results in 2019; eligibility is not automatic

-Star ratings appear next to my business in Google Maps and the local pack Fact These come directly from your Google Business Profile reviews, not on-site schema
+Star ratings still appear next to my business in Google Maps and the local pack Fact Those surfaces pull directly from your Google Business Profile reviews

-A "5-star reviews" badge on my homepage is the same thing as a search rich snippet Myth One is a visual trust element on your page; the other is a Google SERP feature — they don't overlap
+An on-page star badge is the same thing as a search rich snippet Myth One converts visitors on your site; the other is a Google SERP feature — both matter, for different jobs

 Local pack

-The map + three-listing block that appears for "near me" and category searches shows your Google Business Profile star rating directly.
+The map + three-listing block for "near me" and category searches shows your Google Business Profile star rating directly.

 Google Maps

-Your rating and review count display natively on your Maps listing, sourced from Google's own verified review data.
+Your rating and review count display natively on your Maps listing from Google's own verified review data.

-GR Widget embeds your live Google Business Profile rating and reviews on your site with one script tag, no API key, 6 free layouts and 13 in total across paid plans.
-We do not promise it will add stars to your Google search listing — nothing legitimately can anymore — but it will put real, verified proof exactly where your visitors are already reading.
-For more on where that placement matters most, see our guide on how many Google reviews customers read before booking, or browse live examples on our widget examples page.
+GR Widget embeds your live Google Business Profile rating and reviews with one script tag, no API key, 8 free layouts and 13 in total across paid plans.
+Paid plans include Review structured data (JSON-LD) so search engines can parse your rating and reviews — Google alone decides whether stars appear in results, and eligibility is never guaranteed.
+For placement that converts, see our guide on how many Google reviews customers read before booking, or browse live examples on our widget examples page.

 Show your Google reviews for free